GianLMB/gemme-utils/README.md

 ### prepare_pdb.py

-Reformat a PDB file such that it can be used as input for ESCOTT, by removing all residues that are not part of the input sequence.
+Reformat PDB file such that it can be used as input for ESCOTT, by removing all residues that are not part of the query sequence.
+Query sequence is extracted from an alignment file in FASTA format.
+The common subsequence between the query and PDB sequence is extracted, and the PDB file is trimmed to only include these residues (output file is saved with `_processed.pdb` appended).
+If the query sequence (and thus the alignment) is longer than the PDB sequence, the script will produce an additional alignment file (with `_trimmed.fasta` appended) with only the common subsequence.
+If an exact local match between the query and PDB sequence is not found, the script will attempt to find the best local alignment between the two sequences.
+If the alignment score is above an acceptance threshold, the script will issue a warning and proceed with the best match, otherwise it will raise an error.

 Requirements: BioPython